Big Opening Number 1: Episode

-Orion Story is eliminated from the competition.

-On the main stage, RuPaul welcomes judges Michelle Visage and Ross Mathews, as well as guest judge Lizzo.
-The runway category is "Signature Show-Stopping Drag".
+RuPaul shares the runway category ("Signature Show-Stopping Drag"), then the contestants present their looks.
+The judges deliver their critiques, deliberate, then share the results with the group.
 Bosco, Kornbread "The Snack" Jeté, and Willow Pill receive positive critiques, and Kornbread "The Snack" Jeté wins the challenge.
 Alyssa Hunter, June Jambalaya, and Orion Story receive negative critiques, and Alyssa Hunter is deemed safe.
-June Jambalaya and Orion Story place in the bottom and face off in a lip-sync to "Water Me" (2017) by Lizzo.
+June Jambalaya and Orion Story place in the bottom and face off in a lip-sync contest to "Water Me" (2017) by Lizzo.
 June Jambalaya wins the lip-sync and Orion Story is eliminated from the competition.

+Production and broadcast

+The episode originally aired on January 7, 2022.